 - A lacquered finish can help to slow the natural aging process.

-Not surprisingly, nickel hardware is a standout in current trends with cabinets for all kitchen styles, from traditional to contemporary and even farmhouse rustic.
+Nickel hardware is a standout in current trends with cabinets for all kitchen styles, from traditional to contemporary and even farmhouse rustic.
 Care for it well, and your nickel kitchen hardware will treat you well, too.

-Stylish, yet highly durable, stainless steel kitchen cabinet hardware not only resists corrosion, but is tarnish and scratch-resistant as well.
+Stylish, yet highly durable, stainless steel kitchen cabinet hardware not only resists corrosion, but is tarnish and scratch resistant as well.
 Made from a solid metal alloy composed of chromium and/or nickel, stainless steel hardware is most notorious for its ease of care, and often, sleek contemporary feel.

 A note on stainless steel cabinet hardware:

 - The limited finish options are really its only drawback.